073501/UVA/README.md

 # UVA Online Judge
 In this repository, I use C++ to solve competition porblems.
-There are my codes in these files.
+There are my codes in these repository.